Velvox/Velvox-Blacklist-Discordbot.py/README.md

 1. **Download the Bot Package**

-   Download the `.tar` package of the bot from the [releases page](https://github.com/Velvox-Cybersecurity/Velvox-Blacklist-Discordbot.py/releases) or import it in to the server.
+   Download the files from this repository.

 2. **Upload the Package to Velvox Gamehosting**